What is in each issue?

 Discussing, reviewing and debating the various approaches to leadership, noting how students across the world are demonstrating leadership in their schools and communities, reading the stories and perspectives of leaders from various fields, are valuable learning experiences for students.
 Student Leaders International will provide such experiences.

 Schools have a choice.

-- The ezine may be accessed and downloaded for free through the website shop using PayPal.
+- The ezine with associated teacher module, eposters and possible supplements, may be purchased and downloaded for a small fee through the website shop using PayPal.
 (PayPal allows us to keep a record of 'purchasers'.)
 Visit the shop

-- If schools have joined the network, they will be automatically sent the ezine, along with other associeted resources, when they are published.
+- If schools have joined the network, they will be automatically sent the ezine, along with other associated resources, when they are published.
 (Join the network)

 The Teacher Modules allow teachers to make best use of the free Student Leaders International ezines.